 A character of hardened steel

-Pierre-Richard Dick’s extraordinary strength of character was rooted in a childhood of hardship.
+Pierre-Richard Dick’s extraordinary strength of character was rooted in a childhood replete with hardships.
 In 1940, Pierre-Richard lost his father during World War II, and that same year, his mother was forced to surrender the family home to German troops in Saverne, Alsace.
 She would raise her son alone, first in Dijon, then in Africa.
 At 11 years old, in the family sawmill in Schirmeck, Pierre-Richard Dick’s ankle was crushed by a logging truck.
 Another severe blow from which he would once again recover, after nine months of forced immobilisation.
 Even going so far as to travel a thousand miles on foot across the Mauritanian Desert a decade later, during his military service with the Spahis!
 It was in the face of adversity that Pierre-Richard Dick built a foundation of values that would form a creed for his entire life.

 Entrepreneur and builder